REPORTABLE

 Therefore he urged us to adopt the reasoning in the South African

-case of Commissioner for
+case of

-Inland Revenue v Kuttel, supra,
+Inland Revenue v Kuttel, supra

 in which that term was used in reference “to the place to